trashidi98/linux-general/installation/Notes.md

 1) Boot a live linux USB - I choose Ubuntu or LinuxMint for simplicity of troubleshooting and a vast amount of Googleable questions (sue me)

+  - NOTE you must BOOT your USB in the style that you want to install to drive i.e. if you want a UEFI Linux boot, then boot the USB from UEFI mode in the motherboard, otherwise boot from Legacy/BIOS

 2) Use Gparted to delete some of the partitions on the desired drive

   - I remember reading somewhere that a drive cannot be GPT partitioned if 3 or more partitions exist.
 If so delete the necessary partitions.